catid/tabby/ECDHE.md

 MinimaLT does also.
 So there are at least two well known cryptographers who agree that reusing ephemeral keys is a good idea.

+There is definitely a danger in reusing ephemeral keys if the input points are not validated.
+For instance if the points were not verified to be on the curve then it would be possible to mount the same attack described in [5].
+The attack described in that paper against HMQV requires that the initiator's public point belongs to a curve of smooth order.
+However since the input points are validated, this attack does not succeed, and it is noted in the paper explicitly in section 2.3 that for the case of elliptic curve groups the attack is thwarted by checking that the input point is on the curve.
+Note that if input points were not checked there would be many other attacks that could be launched.

 #### Security Claims